ja-ha/peertube-plugin-channel-explorer/peertube-plugin-orion-sell-storage/README.md

 ## About <a name = "about"></a>

-This plugin add new page to explore PeerTube channels of the fediverse
+This plugin allow you to see some stats about your instance in the Admin dashboard

 ## Getting Started <a name = "getting_started"></a>